riceissa/physics-girl-pancakes/index.md

 The consistency of the batter should be like cookie dough at this point.

 Turn on the stove, put a frying pan on top, and heat the <span class="amount"><span class="value">1</span> <span class="units">tbsp</span></span> coconut oil.
 Then add the batter in as small pancakes (diameter ≈ 2 inches) and fry them.
-Flip over after a couple of.
+Flip over after a couple of minutes.
 Keep flipping and cooking until they are crispy and cooked through.
 Serve with the sauce.